frk611/CalculatorAppNew/README.md

 # CalculatorAppNew
- A beginers try to make a calculator using Kotlin.
-Hope you all like it!
+ This is a calculator app (much like an iOS one) made using Kotlin.
+Basic functions and smipler styles are used for understanding better.
+Hope you like it